Beijing holds closed-door trial for Australian journalist Cheng Lei

 “This is particularly concerning, unsatisfactory and regrettable,” Fletcher said outside the courthouse, according to a recording.
 “We have no confidence in the validity of the process, which is conducted in secret.”

-Cheng’s case has prompted concern among foreigners working in China due to the haziness surrounding the circumstances of her detention.
-As an English-language TV anchor for state-run broadcaster CGTN, her work always presented China in a favorable light.
+Cheng’s case has prompted concern among foreigners working in China because of the haziness surrounding the circumstances of her detention.
+As an English-language TV anchor for state-run broadcaster CGTN, her work would have presented China in a favorable light.

-Employees answering the phones at Beijing No. 2 Intermediate People’s Court on Wednesday said they could not provide details on the case.
+Employees who answered the phones at Beijing No. 2 Intermediate People’s Court on Thursday said they could not provide details on the case.

-Asked about Cheng’s case on Monday, China Foreign Ministry spokesman Wang Wenbin said the judiciary handles cases in accordance with law.
-The ministry has previously said she is suspected of “illegally providing state secrets to foreign forces,” but has not disclosed further detail.
+Asked about Cheng’s case on Monday, Chinese Foreign Ministry spokesman Wang Wenbin said the judiciary handles cases in accordance with the law.
+The ministry previously said she is suspected of “illegally providing state secrets to foreign forces,” but has not disclosed further details.

 Her case comes at a time of fraught relations between Australia and China, with the two governments clashing over military, trade and political issues.

-An open letter signed by 55 friends and supporters of Cheng called for her release, saying they were worried about her and her children, ages 10 and 12.
+An open letter signed by 55 friends and supporters called for Cheng’s release and said they were worried about her and her children, ages 10 and 12.

 “We are confident she has done nothing wrong and hold grave concerns for her health, safety and care,” the letter said.